 Ellington juxtaposes with an unerring sense of balance, scoring each one in such a way as to keep the listener in a constant state of surprise, nowhere more so than when the clarinets are heard for the first time.
 No less surprising are the four modulations in the first section, the last three of which are completely unprepared.
 This creates a sense of tonal instability balanced by Ellington’s decision to circle back to E-flat at the midway point and stay there throughout the second half of the piece.

 For a time Ellington played Diminuendo and Crescendo in Blue regularly, never to better effect than at the “Carnival of Swing” big-band festival held in May of 1938 on New York’s Randall’s Island, where it stopped the show cold A correspondent for The Melody Maker reported that three thousand members of the twenty-five-thousand-person audience stormed the stage toward the end of the performance: “A call was put in for extra policemen and the session was delayed about ten minutes.”
-The jazz critics who reviewed the recording were, predictably enough, less impressed.
+The jazz music critics who reviewed the recording were, predictably enough, less impressed.
 Down Beat went so far as to dismiss it as “nothing more or less than a series of old Ellington tricks neatly lined up with none too brilliant strategy.”
 But Aaron Copland admired Diminuendo and Crescendo in Blue and said so in print, and it is instructive to read what America’s greatest classical composer thought of America’s greatest jazz composer:

 The master of them all is still Duke Ellington.
 The others, by comparison, are hardly more than composer-arrangers.
 Ellington 1s a composer, by which I mean, he comes nearer to knowing how to make a piece hang together than the others.
 His recent Diminuendo in Blue—Crescendo in Blue… cannot be placed in the completely successful category with his “Mood Indigo” or the amazing “Clarinet Lament”—but they are far from being dull pieces nevertheless.
 (The end of the Diminuendo is particularly inventive.)